 Tócalo Tucson is a week-long chamber percussion and composition seminar held at the Fred Fox School of Music at the University of Arizona in Tucson.

-In conjunction with our Chamber Percussion Program, Tócalo Tucson 2020 will again feature the “On the Precipice” Composition Residency Program.
+In conjunction with our Chamber Percussion Program, Tócalo Tucson 2022 will feature the “On the Precipice” Composition Residency Program.
 Please see all the details under the “PROGRAMS” header.
-Our 2020 guest faculty include Russell Hartenberger and the Quey Duo (Gene Koshinski and Tim Broscious).
+Our 2022 guest faculty include Russell Hartenberger (NEXUS, Steve Reich Ensemble) and the Quey Duo (Gene Koshinski and Tim Broscious).
 Both Russell and Gene will also work with composers in the composition program.